schumacherlab/neolution-live/README.md

 `--fasdb`
 *Look up peptide affinity in FASdb, predict if not found; only compatible with 9-mers & netMHCpan-2.4 (optional, default: FALSE)*

+`--panversion`
+*Use different version of netMHCpan; must be installed in path specified in runConfig.R (optional, default: 2.8)*

 `-h, --help`
 *Show this help message and exit*